thingsdb/ThingsDocs/v0/content/collection-api/isfloat.md

 ### Return value

-Returns `true` is the passed value is a float else it returns `false`.
+Returns `true` if the given value is a float, else it returns `false`.

 ### Example